signalfx/splunk-otel-collector/examples/otel-logs-severity-splunk/README.md

 # Splunk Severity Mapping Example

-This example showcases how the collector interpret the content of log lines and assign them severity before sending to Splunk Enterprise.
+This example showcases how the collector interprets the content of log lines and assigns them severity before sending to Splunk Enterprise.

 In particular, this example uses 3 separate files that log different content, each with a different "Level" field.